How to Choose a Home Espresso Machine

+Every espresso machine we sell we have personally used and know can make great espresso.
+However not all are suitable to make large lattes.
 If you prefer large milk drinks, you will most likely need a dual boiler or heat exchanger machine, unless you are only making one drink at a time.
-If you like straight espressos or Americanos, a single boiler machine will work just fine.
+If you like straight espressos or long blacks then a single boiler machine works great.